m-pilia/m-pilia.github.io/index.md

 ---

-I am a computer scientist with focus is on image analysis, programming theory, and machine learning.
+I am a computer scientist with focus on image analysis, programming theory, and machine learning.
 I like to do things that involve mathematics and computers.
 I especially love when I can use computers to solve my mathematical problems.

 Here you can find some contents related to my work.